yavishsahrawat40/ToDo-List/README.md

 ## Assumptions

 1. Users must provide valid credentials when signing up (no email verification flow implemented)
+2. Password reset emails are sent but require proper email configuration
-2. Todos are private to each user and cannot be shared
+3. Todos are private to each user and cannot be shared
-3. The application uses localStorage for token persistence
+4. The application uses localStorage for token persistence
-4. No pagination is implemented for todos (suitable for personal use)
+5. No pagination is implemented for todos (suitable for personal use)
-5. The UI is responsive and works on mobile devices
+6. The UI is responsive and works on mobile devices
-6. All dates are stored in UTC and displayed in user's local timezone
+7. All dates are stored in UTC and displayed in user's local timezone
+8. Deadlines are optional for todos
+9. Overdue todos are automatically separated into a different section
+10. Completed todos are not marked as overdue even if past deadline

 ## Development Notes